monkybrain/funky-firebase/README.md

 # funky-firebase

-Simple functional, ramda wrapper for firebase
+Simple functional, Ramda wrapper for Firebase

 More features to be added when needed...